Preventing corruption

 We also:

-• review external investigations and recommend improvements to how public sector agencies assess and resolve any complaints of corruption or misconduct
+• review external investigations and recommend improvements to how public sector agencies assess and resolve complaints of corruption or misconduct

 • publish reports on our investigations and research.